What College Recruiting Letters Really Mean and How to Respond

 Our recruiting is on a national level and we are looking for talented students who can meet the high-level athletic and academic demands of a challenging program.
 Please complete the enclosed questionnaire and return it as soon as possible.
 Include a schedule of events where you will be competing.
 If you have video available you may send it to us at your convenience.

 Your next move: Complete that questionnaire!
 As an underclassman, ask your current coach to reach out to the college coach and set up a call.
 Remember: Even if coaches aren’t allowed to communicate with you, you can always reach out to them.
 As an upperclassman, if you are extremely interested in the school, definitely contact the coach.
 Let them know that you received the school information and filled out their questionnaire, and you are very interested in their program.

 NCAA Division III and NAIA: DIII and NAIA coaches are not restricted in when they can send athletes recruiting material.
 However, these coaches often send out general information about the school to athletes they are recruiting.
 Coaches at these division levels want to ensure that their school is a great fit for an athlete from an academic and cultural fit before they start recruiting them.

 Your next move: If you receive general information from a DIII or NAIA school, take it as an invitation to contact that coach.
-Send an introductory email [link to page] to set up a call.
-Even if you aren’t sure about the school, it’s always better to explore all options to find your best fit!
+Send an introductory email to set up a call.
+Even if you aren't sure about the school, it's always better to explore all options to find your best fit!